wh1max/printf/README.md

 9. All your header files should be include guarded
 10. Note that we will not provide the _putchar function for this project

-GitHub

-There should be one project repository per group.
-The other members do not fork or clone the project to ensure only one of the team has the repository in their github account otherwise you risk scoring 0%
-More Info
 Authorized functions and macros

     write (man 2 write)